 When there are Threats or Incidents of Violence

-Where there are actual threats or incidents of violence they must be reported to the Children's Services Practice Manager immediately and local 'Violence at Work' procedures followed in relation to supervision, support, recording and reporting incidents to the Police.
+Where there are actual threats or incidents of violence they must be reported to the Children's Services Team Manager immediately and local 'Violence at Work' procedures followed in relation to supervision, support, recording and reporting incidents to the Police.

 Any response must take account of:

 - Risks to children and other family members;

 - Personal safety issues for staff.